15 Most Expensive Yachts In The World | 2025 Edition

 Specifications:

-At a length of 162 meters, Dubai is currently the fourth largest private superyacht in the world.
-It has a tonnage of 13,470 gt.
-Dubai superyacht is powered by four MTU diesel engines, each delivering 8,479 hp.
-It has a maximum speed of 26 knots (48 km/h) and a range of 8,500 nmi (15,700 km).
+At 162 meters in length, Dubai ranks as the fourth-largest private superyacht in the world, with a gross tonnage of 13,470 GT.
+It is powered by four MTU diesel engines, each producing 8,479 horsepower, enabling a top speed of 26 knots (48 km/h) and an impressive range of 8,500 nautical miles (15,700 km).
+The yacht can accommodate up to 115 guests and is staffed by a crew of 88.

 Builder: Lürssen